10 Sustainable alternatives to bubble wrap

 Our most popular products are Wool Envelopes, a great alternative to plastic bubble mailers.

-Packaging made of wool will also make your parcels stand out, as it’s likely your customers haven’t seen anything of the like before.
+Packaging made of wool will also make your parcels stand out from a sea of ‘sameness’, as it’s likely your customers haven’t seen anything of the like before.

-Probably the most common eco-friendly alternative to bubble wrap — and for plastic packaging in general — is paper.
+Probably the most common sustainable alternative to bubble wrap and for plastic packaging in general is paper.

 Paper is totally biodegradable and much easier to recycle than its plastic counterparts.